EHPS Nursing Supervisor

 Attendance is a critical part of education.
 However, as we all know, there are times when a child is injured or too sick to attend school.
 If you take your child to their physician due to illness or injury, please obtain a note from their doctor, including any restrictions.
 You can give the note to the Main Office staff.
 Documentation is an important step in tracking attendance.

-Throughout the year I will be doing several types of state mandated screenings which include vision, hearing and scoliosis.
-(5th grade girls only) You will be notified prior to screenings via an article in our weekly newspaper.
-You may opt your child out of any or all of these screenings with a written, signed and dated note from you.
+Throughout the year I will be doing several types of state mandated screenings which include vision and hearing for all students and scoliosis screenings for 5th grade girls only.
+You will be notified prior to screenings via an article in our weekly newspaper.
+You may opt your child out of any or all of these screenings by contacting me.

 Celebrations are an important part of childhood.
 I strongly encourage non-food items to share with classes when celebrating birthdays.
 If you choose to send in a food item, it must be store bought and the content label must be attached.
 Many students are living with life threatening allergies (i.e. nut/tree nut/dairy/soy/fruit) and we do our utmost to limit their exposure to anything that may negatively impact their health.